Warren Dempsey Younkin, Sr. was born on Dec. 3, 1893 in Clay Run, Fayette County, PA, the son of William 'Dayton' and Lucinda (Harbaugh) Younkin.

 Sadly, just five days before Christmas 2011, Betty died in Harmon House in nearby Mount Pleasant, Westmoreland County, PA.
 Rev. Bob Chambers officiated at the funeral, followed by interment in Green Ridge Memorial Park.

-Berton passed away at the age of 91 on June 27, 2017, also while a resident of the Harmon House.
+Berton survived for another five-and-a-half years.
+He passed away at the age of 91 on June 27, 2017, also while a resident of the Harmon House.

 Son Berton M. Swartzwelder III married Janice.
 They resided in Prince Frederick, MD.